Simple-graduated dark energy and spatial curvature: Observational constraints

 \section{Observational constraints}

-We perform a parameter estimation and provide observational constraints from the latest data on the free parameters of the models under consideration---in the rest of the paper $o\Lambda$CDM refers to the model including the spatial curvature on top of the standard $\Lambda$CDM model and similarly $o{\rm DE}$ and ${\rm DE}$ refer to the models considering the simple-gDE (characterised by constant inertial mass density) with and without the spatial curvature, respectively.
-In order to explore the parameter space, we make use of the new version of the SimpleMC code \cite{Anze}, initially released in \cite{Aubourg:2014yra}.
-The code already contains several samplers for a proper exploration of the parameter space, but in particular we use a modified version of the nested sampler Dynesty \cite{Higson17,Speagle19}, that allows to produce posterior distributions and computes the Bayesian evidence, used to perform a model comparison through the Jeffreys' scale \cite{Vazquez:2011xa}.
-A Bayesian model selection was applied to get insights from cosmological functions \cite{JAVazquez12}, and in particular to the dark energy EoS in \cite{JAVazquez,Hee:2016ce,Tamayo:2019gqj}.
-The SimpleMC code uses a compressed version of the recent Planck CMB data (PLK), a recent reanalysis of Type Ia supernova data (SN), and high-precision Baryon Acoustic Oscillation measurements (BAO) at different redshifts up to $z=2.36$, viz., Ly-$\alpha$ DR14, BAO-Galaxy consensus, MGS and 6dFGS as presented in \cite{Alam:2016hwk,Blomqvist:2019rah,Ata:2017dya,Agathe:2019vsu,Beutler2011, Anderson:2013zyy}.
-We also include a collection of currently available measurements on $H(z)$ from cosmic chronometers ($H$) (see \cite{Gomez-Valent:2018hwc} and references therein).
-See \cite{Padilla:2019mgi} for an extended review of the cosmological parameter inference procedure we used.
+We perform a parameter estimation and provide observational constraints from the latest data on the free parameters of the models under consideration---in the rest of the paper, $o\Lambda$CDM refers to the model including the spatial curvature on top of the standard $\Lambda$CDM model and similarly $o{\rm DE}$ and ${\rm DE}$ refer to the models considering the simple-gDE (characterized by constant inertial mass density) with and without the spatial curvature, respectively.
+To explore the parameter space, we make use of the new version of the SimpleMC code \cite{Anze}, initially released in Ref. \cite{Aubourg:2014yra}.
+The code already contains several samplers for a proper exploration of the parameter space, but in particular, we use a modified version of the nested sampler Dynesty \cite{Higson17,Speagle19} that allows us to produce posterior distributions and computes the Bayesian evidence, used to perform a model comparison through the Jeffreys scale \cite{Vazquez:2011xa}.
+A Bayesian model selection was applied to get insights from cosmological functions \cite{JAVazquez12}, and in particular to the dark energy EoS in Refs. \cite{JAVazquez,Hee:2016ce,Tamayo:2019gqj}.
+The SimpleMC code uses a compressed version of the recent Planck CMB data (PLK), a recent reanalysis of Type Ia supernova data (SN), and high-precision BAO measurements at different redshifts up to $z=2.36$, viz., Ly-$\alpha$ DR14, BAO-Galaxy consensus, the SDSS Main Galaxy Sample (MGS) and the Six-Degree Field Galaxy Survey (6dFGS) as presented in Refs. \cite{Alam:2016hwk,Blomqvist:2019rah,Ata:2017dya,Agathe:2019vsu,Beutler2011, Anderson:2013zyy}.
+We do not use the final eBOSS (SDSS DR16), which contains all the data from eBOSS and its predecessor, as the covariance matrix is not available so far \cite{Alam:2020sor,duMasdesBourboux:2020pck}.
+We also include a collection of currently available measurements on $H(z)$ from cosmic chronometers ($H$) (see Ref. \cite{Gomez-Valent:2018hwc} and references therein).
+To improve the constraining power on the parameter space, we also include a big bang nucleosynthesis prior on the baryons contribution \cite{cooke}.
+See Ref. \cite{Padilla:2019mgi} for an extended review of the cosmological parameter inference procedure we used.
 In the analysis, the radiation density parameter is given by $\Omega_{\rm r0}=2.469\times10^{-5}h_0^{-2}(1+0.2271N_{\rm eff})$---where $h_0=H_0/100\, {\rm km\,s}^{-1}{\rm Mpc}^{-1}$ is the dimensionless reduced Hubble constant \cite{WMAP11a} and $N_{\rm eff}=3.046$ is the standard number of effective neutrino species with minimum allowed mass $m_{\nu}=0.06$ eV---as the present-day photon energy density is already extremely well constrained by today's CMB temperature $T_0 =2.7255 \pm 0.0006 \,{\rm K}$ \cite{Fixsen09}.
-Throughout our analysis we assume flat priors over our sampling parameters: $\Omega_{{\rm m}0}=[0.05,1.0]$ for the dust density parameter today, $\Omega_{{\rm b}0} h_0^2=[0.02,0.025]$ for the physical baryon density today, and $h_0=[0.4,1.0]$ for the reduced Hubble constant.
+Throughout our analysis, we assume flat priors over our sampling parameters: $\Omega_{{\rm m}0}=[0.05,1.0]$ for the dust density parameter today, $\Omega_{{\rm b}0} h_0^2=[0.02,0.025]$ for the physical baryon density today, and $h_0=[0.4,1.0]$ for the reduced Hubble constant.
 We assume $w_{\rm ci0}=[-1.5,-0.5]$ for the present-day EoS parameter of the simple-gDE \eqref{eqn:GDE} and $\Omega_{k0}=[-0.6,0.6]$ for the density parameter corresponding to the spatial curvature today.